Homological stability for Hurwitz spaces and the Cohen-Lenstra conjecture over function fields: The ring of connected components

-We say the pair $(G,c)$ has the {\em non-splitting property} if $c$ generates $G$ and, moreover, for every subgroup $H$ of $G$, the intersection $c \cap H$ is either empty or a conjugacy class of $H$.
-Our main result in this section is Lemma~\ref{le:rurfinite}: {\em if $(G,c)$ has the {\em non-splitting property}, then there exists a central homogeneous element $U \in R$ so that the degree of $R/UR$ is finite. }
+Our main result in this section is Lemma~\ref{le:rurfinite}, which implies that {\em if $(G,c)$ has the non-splitting property, then there exists a central homogeneous element $U \in R$ so that the degree of $R/UR$ is finite. }

 Before discussing $R$, we begin by giving the basic example of non-splitting pairs: